 While I *have* reached out at various times to past clients, it hasn’t been consistent.
 So this is my wakeup call, and maybe yours, too.

 Find a reason to stay visible.
-Regular activity on LinkedIn, Twitter or Google+ puts your name in front of your connections.
-Endorse or recommend people on LinkedIn.
+Connect with, endorse or recommend people on LinkedIn.
+Regular activity on LinkedIn, Twitter, Google+ and other social media puts your name in front of your connections.
 Try an occasional email with information you know the contact will find interesting, or a hand-written note for special occasions.